i05nagai/memorandum/language/english_speaking.md

     * The man had been arrested serveral times for molesting young boys
     * United states premises were looted and personnel were molested by demonstrators
 * loot
+    * My neighbor's shop was broken into and looted two days ago.
+* clash
+    * At least 14 people were injured when protesters clashed with the police
 * rabid dog
     * a rabid dog would be feasting on your danglers
 * dangler